-To identify the populations and metabolites that were associated with sustained colonization, we utilized Random Forest machine learning with cross validation to identify the smallest optimal subset of features that could successfully differentiate microbiomes that clear infection and and those that remain colonized (22).
+To identify the populations and metabolites that were associated with sustained colonization, we utilized Random Forest machine learning with cross validation to identify the smallest optimal subset of features that could successfully differentiate microbiomes associated with infection clearance and those that remain colonized (21).
 We identified a model with 5 OTUs that correctly classified all samples to their corresponding groups (Fig. 2B; Out-of-bag error=0%).
 Interestingly, these OTUs were not consistently abundant in antibiotic-pretreated communities.
 Similarly, when we used the same approach with the metabolomic data, we identified a model that used 5 metabolites that correctly differentiated the groups (Fig. 2D; Out-of-bag error=0%).
 Together these results further supported the hypothesis that the environment of the cecum, even early during infection, is distinct between groups that clear the infection and those that maintain C. difficile at high levels.
 Furthermore, results from machine learning analysis suggest that rare members of the communities had a disproportionate influence on the clearance patterns observed between pretreatment regimes and that changes in community structure may be less consistent than changes in the metatransciptome or metabolome.

 Amino-acid metabolism by C. difficile appears important for sustained colonization across susceptible environments.

-C. difficile’s ability to metabolize amino acids via Stickland fermentation may be a critical nutrient niche that enables it to colonize some perturbed communities (23).
+C. difficile’s ability to metabolize amino acids via Stickland fermentation may be a critical nutrient niche that enables it to colonize some perturbed communities (22).
 We were curious whether this behavior was conserved across multiple distinct gut environments where C. difficile was able to colonize.
 We assessed the changes between the antibiotic-pretreated, mock-infected microbiomes and those of untreated, C. difficile-resistant animals.
 Not only were the relative abundances of Stickland fermentation substrates increased across susceptible environments, but several secondary bile acids, which have been shown to be negatively correlated with C. difficile susceptibility were significantly decreased (Fig. S1D; p < 0.001).
-Additionally, when we constructed a Random Forest classification model to differentiate the groups, we identified multiple members of the Clostridia which are capable of metabolizing amino acids for growth (24).
+Additionally, when we constructed a Random Forest classification model to differentiate the groups, we identified multiple members of the Clostridia which are capable of metabolizing amino acids for growth (23).
 The relative abundances of these populations were significantly lower in susceptible animals (Fig. S1B; p < 0.001).
 We also performed a similar analysis to investigate changes induced by C. difficile colonization itself in these susceptible conditions.
 Although CDI alone did not induce significant shifts in the global community structure or metabolome (Fig. S2 A & C; p = 0.185, 0.065), several features were able to discriminate infected and uninfected microbiomes with high accuracy.
 This analysis highlighted numerous growth substrates that are known for C. difficile in all pretreated mice including 6 Stickland substrates, 4 of which were proline conjugates, along with arabonate/xlyonate (Fig. S2D).
 Furthermore 5-aminovalerate, the most common end product of Stickland fermentation, was significantly increased during infection in almost all of the metabolomes.
 Inspection of these specific metabolites revealed that clindamycin pretreatment was only condition where both the inputs and outputs of Stickland fermentation were less abundant relative to the untreated mice (Fig. S3).
-These results strongly support Stickland fermentation as a primary nutritional strategy of C. difficile early in infection.
-Moreover, these data suggest that the degree to which the environment of the intestine is altered by infection may be linked to the ability of the pathogen to remain colonized.

 Infection corresponded with larger shifts in the metatranscriptomes of communities that allowed sustained C. difficile colonization.